 325:606.
 FISCAL THEORY AND POLICY.
 4 credits.

-Prerequisite, Graduate standing.
 Economic theory of fiscal policy, government and income determination in the framework of the theory of general equilibrium.
-Background and goals of fiscal policy; problems and conflcts inherent in the attainment of these goals.
+Background and goals of fiscal policy; problems and conflicts inherent in the attainment of these goals.
 Impact of fiscal policy upon the level of economic activity.

-325.611.
+325:611.
 MICRO-ECONOMIC THEORY.
 4 credits.